edwiny/progref/kotlin/kotlin_basics.md

 The primary constructor cannot contain any code.

 You can use `val` and `var` in the primary constructor parameter list to automatically defines class properties from the parameter list and assign the values passed in at create time.

+When you write val/var within the constructor, it declares a property inside the class.
+When you do not write it, it is simply a parameter passed to the primary constructor, where you can access the parameters within the init block or use it to initialize other properties.

+If all you're going to do with the argument is pass to super class, then do not use var or val.

 Compare Kotlin:

 ```
 class Person constructor(val name: String, val age: Int? = null)